 Three-way Interaction

 Results for regression analysis with three-way interaction are summarized in Table 3.
 We found a significant and positive main effect of Instagram advertising versus control condition on attitudes toward the product.
 Thus, Instagram advertising seemed to have a positive effect on the attitude formation process.
 Further, we found significant main effects of degree of active Instagram participation, attitude toward popular products, store familiarity, basil, and artsy wall clocks (versus basic wall clocks).
 That is, participants, who reported more active participation on Instagram, who have a more favorable attitude toward popular products, and who are more familiar with the store brand formed more favorable attitudes toward the product.
-Basil plants were perceived as more and artsy wall clocks as less favorable (as compared to basic wall clocks).
+Basil plants (vs. Monstera) were perceived as more favorably and artsy (vs. basic) wall clock as less favorably.

 We did not find interaction effects of degree of active participation within Instagram and context condition.
 However, we did find a marginally significant three-way interaction effect between participation, FOMO, and context (Figure 1).
 Variance Inflation Factors (VIF < 5) indicated no multicollinearity.
 We were interested in investigating interaction effects of active participation and FOMO stratified by condition to further assess intervals of significance for the degree of active participation as moderator of the FOMO effect on the exposure-attitudes relationship.